DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **OpenFOAM**

 We need to first compile OpenFOAM-v1812 because it contains OpenMPI-1.10.4 which will be used for other packages.
+There are three versions of OpenFOAM to compile: original, reverse-mode AD (ADR), and forward-mode AD (ADF).
+The reverse-mode AD enables the JacobianFree adjoint option, and the forward-mode AD enables the brute-force AD for verifying the adjoint accuracy.

+**Build Original**

+Run the following:

 <pre>
 cd $HOME/dafoam/OpenFOAM && \